zoobab/helm_file_repo/README.md

 # Helm plugin for file://

-This plugin adds support for local repositories to helm with the file:/// instead of url.
+This plugin adds support for local repositories to helm with the `file://` instead of `http://` or `https://`.

 Example:
 ```